-A delicious, fresh barramundi recipe from the owner of Bondi Seafood and Chiswick, Matt Moran.
+A delicious, fresh barramundi recipe from the owner of North Bondi Fish and Chiswick, Matt Moran.

 Toss the zucchini and season to taste with salt and freshly ground black pepper.
 Arrange the salad on the four plates with the fish fillets, and garnish with the dill sprigs and a squeeze of fresh lemon.